-I direct that until further notice, you are not to attend for duty at [the metropolitan school] in any capacity.
+I direct that until further notice, you are not to attend for duty at Largs Bay Primary School in any capacity.
 I also direct that you do not contact or communicate with, in any way, any potential witnesses, including staff, in this matter.
 Should you contravene my directions you may be liable for disciplinary action.